NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

          For interior foundation walls, depth below grade is the vertical span of foundation wall in contact with the ground.
          For example, an interior foundation wall between an 8 ft conditioned basement and a 3 ft crawlspace has a height of 8 ft and a depth below grade of 5 ft.
          Alternatively, an interior foundation wall between an 8 ft conditioned basement and an 8 ft unconditioned basement has a height of 8 ft and a depth below grade of 0 ft.
-  .. [#] Layer[InstallationType="continuous - interior"] required if AssemblyEffectiveRValue is not provided.
+  .. [#] Layer[InstallationType="continuous - interior"] only required if AssemblyEffectiveRValue is not provided.
-  .. [#] Layer[InstallationType="continuous - exterior"] required if AssemblyEffectiveRValue is not provided.
+  .. [#] Layer[InstallationType="continuous - exterior"] only required if AssemblyEffectiveRValue is not provided.
-  .. [#] AssemblyEffectiveRValue required if Layer elements are not provided.
+  .. [#] AssemblyEffectiveRValue only required if Layer elements are not provided.
   .. [#] AssemblyEffectiveRValue includes all material layers, interior air film, and insulation installation grade.
          R-value should **not** include exterior air film (for any above-grade exposure) or any soil thermal resistance.